 Transactions in currencies other than the functional currency are recorded at the rate of exchange prevailing on the date of the transaction.
 Monetary assets and liabilities are translated at the exchange rate in place on the reporting date.
-Non-monetary items that are measured at historical cost in a foreign currency are translated at the exchange rate on the date of the transaction.
+Non-monetary items that are measured at historical cost in a foreign currency are translated at the exchange rate on the date of transaction.

 Non-monetary assets and liabilities denominated in foreign currencies that are measured at fair value are retranslated to the functional currency at the exchange rate at the date the fair value was determined.
-Foreign currency translation differences are recognised in profit or loss.
+Foreign currency translation differences are recognised in the Consolidated Statements of Operations and Comprehensive Loss.